-(Last year's course prefix/number JN 203.
-The common course number is COMM 1335)
+(Former course prefix/number JN 203.
+The common course number is COMM 1335

 This course stresses broadcast organization and operations and includes the theoretical and historical aspects of broadcasting.
 It introduces students to the social, political, technical and economic aspects of the broadcasting industry.
 (3 Lec.)